 If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
 There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
 They are all a potential threat to humans, and we should reduce our impact on their natural lives.

-Always check the park websites for wildlife information (Parks Canada) and then check again for notices at the trailhead.
+Always check the park websites for wildlife information (Alberta Parks) and then check again for notices at the trailhead.

 When you’re on the trail, make noise by banging hiking poles, talking, whistling, clapping, or singing.
 This is particularly important around blind bends and corners.
 You’re through the deep woods during these times, and it’s prime time to sneak up on a bear.
 Once you’re at the summit, you’re safer as you can see wildlife from afar, but still, don’t let your guard down and keep the bear spray on you just in case.

-As always, while hiking, you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
-If you’ve come to the park without bear spray, Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use them properly.
+As always, while hiking, you must stay alert, travel in a group, mind children and pets, and finally carry bear spray and know how to use it.
+If you’ve come to the park without bear spray, Valhalla Pure Outfitters in Canmore sells spray and holders with employees who will demonstrate how to use them properly.

 Besides bears, it’s common to see hoary marmots and pika.
-We asked a marmot for directions, but they only gave us a whistle.
+We asked a marmot for directions once, but they only gave us a whistle.

 Advice on Hikes in the Canadian Rockies